Search

 Identifying How People Work Best

-Tara May So I think this has been a fantastic conversation.
-I would love for us to wrap up by, Rebecca, following your amazing lead, and showing the world how important it is to walk the walk ourselves by each of us sharing how we work best, and what challenges us in the workplace.
-So I’ll go first, then Rebecca, then Rachel and Robin.
-I’ll cue you up so you’ll have time to think about it.
+Tara May So, I think this has been a fantastic conversation.
+I would love for us to wrap up by, Rebecca, following your amazing lead, and showing the world how important it is to walk-the-walk ourselves by each of us sharing how we work best, and what challenges us in the workplace.
+So I’ll go first, then Rebecca, then Rachael, and Robin.
+I’ll cue you up, so you’ll have time to think about it.
 But I work best with a goal in mind.
 Give me a goal and give me some freedom, and I will come up with a way to work toward that goal.

 Tara May I love both of those.
 Rachael, would you be willing to share yours?